Business Startup CostsUpdated March 2026

 17 items listed · All prices in USDData verified March 2026

-Start a Coffee Shop costs in Frisco are shaped by several local factors: a balanced labor pool where you'll find competitive quotes if you shop around, a housing market that mostly tracks national trends, with surprises in specific neighborhoods, and Triple-digit heat indexes mean air conditioning isn't optional — it's survival.
+Start a Coffee Shop costs in Frisco are shaped by several local factors: a balanced labor pool where you'll find competitive pricing if you compare options, a housing market that mostly tracks national trends, with surprises in specific neighborhoods, and Triple-digit heat indexes mean air conditioning isn't optional — it's survival.
 Expect utility bills to spike from May through October..
 These factors keep prices below what you'd pay in most US metros.

 Practical Advice for Frisco